 A: Yes.
 We have prepared a parent handbook that details our center policies.
 Anyone scheduling a perspective enrollment meeting will be provided with a copy of the handbook.

 Q: What payment methods are accepted?

 A: Payment for childcare service is paid in advance, every other Monday.
 We accept cash, checks, or money orders.

-A: In Nebraska this is referred to as Title 20.
+A: In Nebraska, this is referred to as Title 20.
 The State of Nebraska, through several programs, provides financial aid on a needs basis to cover childcare.
 The state pays the funds directly to the childcare provider.
 The provider voluntarily enters into a contract with the state to provide this service.
 Kelly’s Kids Learning and Development Center is now accepting a limited number of Title 20 enrollments.

 A: We realize that paying for childcare can be a major part of your household budget.
 Providing quality childcare in a safe environment with trained staff is a complex undertaking, much more than babysitting on a grand scale.
-A commercial childcare center is very much like a public school, however, it is totally paid for with private funds.
-While at first glance the facility might seem like the major expense, it is actually the cost of providing payroll, for the staff, that eclipses all other expenses.
+A commercial childcare center is very much like a public school; however, it is totally paid for with private funds.
+While at first glance the facility might seem like the major expense, it is actually the cost of providing payroll for the staff that eclipses all other expenses.
 Having stated this, it should be noted that people who choose to enter the childcare field do so because they love kids, not for financial gain.
-This statement is true for the teachers, it is also true for the owners/operators of childcare centers.
+This statement is true for the teachers, and it is also true for the owners/operators of childcare centers.

 A: We will do our best to accommodate a limited number of part time openings.
-In our young toddler room we have 4-day care available, and in our toddler, preschool, and pre-kindergarten classrooms we offer both 3 and 4 day care.
+In our young toddler room, we have 4-day care available, and in our toddler, preschool, and pre-kindergarten classrooms we offer both 3 and 4 day care.
 Infant care is only available on a full-time basis.
 Please call to inquire if we currently have space, or check the website home page under the announcements for openings.